Marine microbial symbiosis: Marine sponges

 Besides a one to one symbiotic relationship, it is possible for a host to become symbiotic with a microbial consortia.
 In the case of the sponge (phylum Porifera), they are able to host a lot of wide range of microbial communities that can also be very specific.
 The microbial communities that form a symbiotic relationship with the sponge can actually comprise up to 35% of the biomass of its host.
 The term for this specific symbiotic relationship, where a microbial consortia pairs with a host is called a holobiotic relationship.
 The sponge as well as the microbial community associated with it will produce a large range of secondary metabolites that help protect it against predators through mechanisms such as chemical defense.
 Some of these relationships include endosymbionts within bacteriocyte cells, and cyanobacteria or microalgae found below the pinacoderm cell layer where they are able to receive the highest amount of light, used for phototrophy.
-They can host approximately 52 different microbial phyla and candidate phyla, including Alphaprotoebacteria, Actinobacteria, Chloroflexi, Nitrospirae, Cyanobacteria, the taxa Gamma-, and the candidate phylum Poribacteria, and Thaumarchaea.
+They can host approximately 52 different microbial phyla and candidate phyla, including Alphaproteobacteria, Actinobacteria, Chloroflexi, Nitrospirae, Cyanobacteria, the taxa Gamma-, and the candidate phylum Poribacteria, and Thaumarchaea.